JunWang-Bristol/MagLearn/README.md

 ## Data Preprocessing

-1. Place the raw data in the following structure, refer to example_material for csv format of each dataset:
+1. Place the raw data in the following structure, refer to example_material for csv format of each material dataset:
     ```
     raw_data_path >
         Material_0